 The most common example of a perfectly balanced trip is the return trip, where $A=C$.
 In an imbalanced trip, one of the legs of the trip is much larger.
 We define balance by the ratio $\frac{d(A,B)-d(B,C)}{d(A,B) + d(B,C)}$.
 It approaches -1 or 1 when the distance of one leg of the trip is much greater than on the other.
 We expect flights with extreme values to be over-represented as they represent long distance flights that start from small, local airports, fly a short distance to a regional hub, then on to a much further off destination (as well as the reverse).
-The distribution of balance for over- and under-represented paths of length two ($\alpha=0.05$) is shown in \cref{fig:rel-dist-overrep} (top right).
+The distribution of balance for over- and under-represented paths of length two ($\alpha=0.05$) is shown in \cref{fig:rel-dist-overrep} (left).
 We find very few under-represented flights near extreme values of balance, while a larger fraction of over-represented paths are found near -1 and 1.
 This supports our hypothesis that unbalanced flights tend to be more over-represented than balanced flights.